NordicSemiconductor/IOS-nRF-Connect-Device-Manager/README.md

 ### SUIT Example

-SUIT, or [Software Update for the Internet of Things](https://datatracker.ietf.org/wg/suit/about/), is another method of DFU that also makes use of the existing SMP Bluetooth Service.
-However, it places a lot of the logic (read: blame) onto the target firmware or device rather than the sender.
-This simplifies the internal process, but also makes parsing the raw CBOR more complicated.
-Regardless, from the sender's perspective, we only need to send the Data in full, and allow the target to figure things out.
-The only other argument needed is the Hash which, supports different Modes, also known as Types or Algorithms.
+SUIT, unlike McuManager, places a lot of the logic (read: blame) for firmware update onto the target device rather than the sender (aka 'you', the API user).
+This simplifies the internal process, but also makes parsing the raw Data and its contents much more complicated.
+For example, we can't ascertain the proper Hash signature of every component (file) sent to the firmware because rather than a fixed binary for each Slot or Core, SUIT is designed to represent a sequence of instructions for the bootloader to execute.
+This means the hashes for the final binaries to be flashed change on-the-fly during the firmware update on the target device's end.

+From the sender's perspective, we only need to send "the Data" in full, and allow the target to figure things out.
+This pack of bytes represents what we call the SUIT Envelope, which is the sequence of instructions for the firmware to run, akin to the code we write before feeding it into a compiler.
+These instructions might require other files outside the Envelope itself, known as resources, which will be requested via API Callback.
+There resources are usually part of a `.zip` package that includes the SUIT Envelope and a Manifest file similar to McuManager's.

+> [!NOTE]
+> **Resources don't need to have a valid Hash attached to them** since, as explained above, only the target device knows the proper Hash. **But the Envelope's Hash is required**, and it supports different Modes, also known as Types or Algorithms.
 The list of SUIT Algorithms includes SHA256, SHAKE128, SHA384, SHA512 and SHAKE256.
 Of these, the **only currently supported mode is SHA256**.

 ```swift
 import iOSMcuManagerLibrary